uc-cdis/docs-gen3/README.md

 If you know what changes are needed we encourage you to create a PR.
 Follow these steps to make changes and verify them.

-## Install MkDocs

-Please follow instructions found [here](https://www.mkdocs.org/user-guide/installation/) to install MkDocs on your local machine.

 ## Clone docs-gen3 repo locally

 Clone the current `main` branch of the docs-gen3 repo.
 Create a new branch.
 Make your changes and commit to your branch.
 Follow naming conventions for branches and commits described in the [code contribution section of the docs](https://github.com/uc-cdis/docs-gen3/blob/Update-to-readme/docs/gen3-resources/developer-guide/contribute.md#naming-conventions).

-## Serve docs repo locally to verify changes

-Display your changes locally by serving the site using the command `mkdocs serve`.
-Make any changes necessary so your new documentation renders correctly and no errors or warning are generated in the terminal.

-Note, you should not need to build the site using `mkdocs build`.
+## Verify Changes using MkDocs

+We very much appreciate if you are able to verify your changes by viewing in MkDocs before submitting a PR.
+You can find detailed instructions here.

 ## Submit your PR